 On November 30, 1889, 324 Commonwealth was acquired from Edward Pickard and Augustus Martin by real estate dealer Samuel Horatio Whitwell.

 By the 1890-1891 winter season, 324 Commonwealth was the home of Hannah E. Gilman and Julia R. Gilman, sisters who operated a Home and Day School for Girls at the house.
 They previously had lived at 44 Rutland Square, where they also had operated their school.
 By 1892, the Gilman sisters had renamed their school to be The Commonwealth Avenue School.

-In January of 1896, Ralph H. White proposed building a five-story plus basement stable across the alley on a 67 foot wide lot owned by Samuel H. Whitwell and his brother, Frederick A. Whitwell, also a real estate dealer.
+In January of 1896, Ralph H. White proposed building a five-story plus basement stable across the alley on a 67 foot wide lot at 325-327-329 Newbury owned by Samuel H. Whitwell and his siblings, Sophia L. Whitwell and Frederick A. Whitwell, also a real estate dealer.
 The stable would have accommodated 50 teams of horses and associated delivery wagons for Ralph White’s dry goods business, R. H. White & Co.
 As reported by the Boston Globe on January 28, 1896, the Whitwells agreed to sell the property on Newbury on the condition that Ralph White also acquire 324 Commonwealth.
-The proposal was widely opposed by nearby residents and did not go forward (smaller stables subsequently were built in 1898 at 327 and 329 Newbury for Samuel H. Whitwell, and in 1899-1900 at 325 Newbury for Albert C. Burrage, who built his home at 314 Commonwealth at the same time).
+The proposal was widely opposed by nearby residents and was denied.
+In December of 1896, Samuel Whitwell proposed a “club stable” to accommodate 40 horses on the Newbury property.
+It was again opposed by nearby residents and was denied by the Board of Health.
+Subsequently, smaller private stables were built: in 1898 at 327 and 329 Newbury for Samuel H. Whitwell, and in 1899-1900 at 325 Newbury for Albert C. Burrage, who built his home at 314 Commonwealth at the same time).

 Samuel H. Whitwell continued to own 324 Commonwealth and to lease it to Hannah and Julia Gilman.